-7.1 The standard contributions payable to the Career Average Scheme and the Final Salary Scheme are summarised below.
-In addition, contributions are payable to the Final Salary Scheme in respect of the pre-1987 debt in accordance with Schedule 5 of the Funding and Valuation Regulations.
-Additional contributions may also be payable under the Regulations: in particular, by employers in respect of pensionable allowances, augmentations or Voluntary Early Retirement, and by Admitted Bodies in accordance with Schedule 1 to the Membership and Benefits Regulations.
+7.1 The initial contributions payable to the Career Average Scheme and the Final Salary Scheme are summarised below.
+In addition, contributions were payable by the Government to the Final Salary Scheme in respect of the pre-1987 debt in accordance with Schedule 5 of the Funding and Valuation Regulations although such contributions are no longer required following the repayment of the Government's share of the debt via lump sum contribution on 31 May 2022.
+Additional contributions may also be payable under the Regulations: in particular, by employers in respect of pensionable allowances, augmentations or Voluntary Early Retirement, and by Admitted Employers in accordance with Schedule 1 to the Membership and Benefits Regulations.
 Additional voluntary contributions may be paid by members.